GPS-VIO Fusion with Online Rotational Calibration: Introduction

 \section{Introduction}

-The accuracy, robustness and reliability of the pose estimation are essential for having safe autonomous navigation capabilities in mobile robots.
-In the past few decades, the Global Positioning System (GPS) has been widely used for localization in outdoor scenes in terrestrial environments, since it offers a robust global localization solution without accumulating drift over time.
+The accuracy, robustness and reliability of the pose estimation are essential for the safe autonomous navigation of mobile robots.
+In the past few decades, the Global Positioning System (GPS) has been widely used for localization in outdoor scenes, since it offers a robust global localization solution without accumulating drift over time.
 However, due to the high-level noise of consumer grade GPS sensors, accurate positioning cannot be typically achieved by using GPS sensors alone.
 Moreover, in urban scenes, GPS signals are vulnerable to the interference of the local environment, such as signal occlusions, or bounces due to high-rise buildings, which further degrades the GPS positioning performance.
-In those GPS-degraded or -denied scenarios, Visual-Inertial Odometry (VIO) techniques and Simultaneous Localization and Mapping (SLAM) algorithms are conventionally implemented.
+In these GPS-degraded or -denied scenarios, Visual-Inertial Odometry (VIO) using IMU(Intertial Measurement Unit) and Camera(s), and Simultaneous Localization and Mapping (SLAM) algorithms are conventionally implemented.

 VIO algorithms do not suffer from these interruptions, and provide high-precision and high-frequency local state estimation, however, these algorithms also have their inherent drawbacks.
 For instance, VIO systems cannot provide long-term drift-free localization and heading.
-In \cite{kelly2011visual}, they actually prove that VIO systems have four unobservable Degrees of Freedom (DoF), namely the 3D positions and yaw.
-SLAM techniques mitigate this drawback thanks to the simultaneous calculation of the localization, the map, the execution of the loop-closuring, and map alignment algorithms.
-Those mechanisms allow SLAM techniques to decrease the localization uncertainty and the long-term drift.
-As a counterpart, SLAM techniques demand high computational and memory resources.
-Although SLAM seems to be the ideal approach for GPS-denied environments, in other scenarios in which the GPS could be degraded but it is still accessible, GPS positioning and visual inertial navigation system can be combined to provide an accurate, high frequency, robust localization and long-term drift-free localization.
+In \cite{kelly2011visual}, the authors prove that VIO systems have four unobservable Degrees of Freedom (DoF), namely the 3D positions and yaw.
+SLAM mitigates this drawback using simultaneous estimation of the localization, the map, along the execution of the loop-closure, and map alignment.
+These mechanisms allow SLAM techniques to decrease the localization uncertainty and the long-term drift.
+Unfortunately, SLAM techniques demand high computational and memory resources, which limit their applicability.
+In general, GPS positioning and visual inertial navigation system can be combined to provide an accurate, high frequency, robust localization and long-term drift-free localization.
 The fusion of the three sensors involved in this process, GPS, camera and IMU has produced promising results and can achieve locally accurate and globally drift-free localization.